davidmon-exe/Final-Group-Project-for-CSCI-2020U-/README.md

 of a column they want to drop a piece into.
 The board is updated and sent to the server who then sends it to the other client, allowing them to make a move.
 This is repeated until a winning move is made by connecting 4, the win screen is then displayed and game ends.
-A short video is included in the video folder in the repository that displays basic functionality and refer to "Comments/Analysis of Why the Program Doesn't Fully Work" for a better explanation of the current partially working program.
+A short video is included in the video folder in the repository can be downlaoded and viewed which displays basic functionality and refer to "Comments/Analysis of Why the Program Doesn't Fully Work" for a better explanation of the current partially working program.